MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-tasks-collab-space.md

 2. In the **Suggested tasks** card, review the suggested tasks.
 Task name, assignee, due date, and citation number are shown for each task.
 Select the citiation number to see the text from the conversation that led to the task suggestion.

 3. If required, edit the task details inline.
 You can change the task name, assignee, and due date.

+4. If you’ve more than one Tasks tab or multiple plans in your Planner app, select the plan where you want to create the task from the **Add to Plan** list.

 4. Perform one of the following actions:
     - If there's only one task, select **Create task**.